-Boarding School Survivors – Support (“BSS-Support” /“we” / “our” / “us“) is committed to protecting and respecting your privacy.
-This policy sets out the basis on which any personal data will be processed, including personal data that we collect from you, or that you provide to us as an individual member or supporter of our organisation or through using our website (www.bss-support.org.uk), booking one of our events, courses, or otherwise interacting with us.
+Boarding School Survivors – Support (“BSS-Support” / “we” / “our” / “us”) is committed to protecting and respecting your privacy.
+This policy sets out the basis on which any personal data will be processed, including personal data that we collect from you, or that you provide to us as an individual supporter of our organisation or through using our website (bss-support.org.uk), booking one of our events, courses, or otherwise interacting with us.

 - About us

-- What information we collect and how we use it
+- Information we may collect and how we use it

 - Change of purpose